sit-it/sit-git-hook/README.md

 is to be shared to those who should be able to push their records.
 The public one needs to be copied to `gitolite-admin/keydir`.

-Then, hooks have to be copied into `gitolite-admin/local/hooks/repo-specific` and configuration updated:
+Then, the hook has to be copied into `gitolite-admin/local/hooks/repo-specific` and configuration updated:

 ```